imbriankeeley/RepSync/README.md

 # RepSync - Workout Tracker
-### Creating a progressive web application that will allow you to make and save workouts to log your exercises, weights, sets, and reps.
+### An iOS app that will allow you to make and save workouts to log your exercises, weights, sets, and reps.

 ## Purpose
 ### My favorite fitness notes app is crashing on startup everytime I try to use it so I decided I will make my own fitness app with features I believe were missing from the other app.